Context for the inventory

 Here’s how the inventory can help you present the current state of evidence with more confidence:

-- if you find an evidence synthesis in a row in the inventory, you can use the available information in the row to describe the evidence synthesis (e.g., you can say ‘through the COVID-END inventory, which includes all available evidence syntheses relevant to COVID-19 decisions, I found a recently updated, high-quality evidence synthesis that presents the certainty of the evidence available to inform this decision’) and its findings (e.g., you can use or elaborate on the ‘declarative title’)
+- if you find an evidence synthesis for a COVID-19 response category in the inventory, you can use the available information provided to describe the evidence synthesis (e.g., you can say ‘through the COVID-END inventory of evidence syntheses, which includes all available evidence syntheses relevant to COVID-19 decisions, I found a recently updated, high-quality evidence synthesis that presents the certainty of the evidence available to inform this decision’) and its findings (e.g., you can use or elaborate on the ‘declarative title’)

-- if you cannot find a relevant evidence synthesis, you can reassure decision-makers that there is little chance that an evidence synthesis exists that meets even minimal quality standards (we only present evidence syntheses that have an AMSTAR score of 4 or higher).
+- if you cannot find a relevant evidence synthesis, you can reassure decision-makers that there is little chance that a recent evidence synthesis exists that addresses the COVID-19 response category you’re focused on.

 If you’re a researcher rather than someone supporting decision-making, our inventory of ‘best evidence syntheses’ can help to identify a gap that you can fill, ideally with a high-quality, living evidence synthesis on a topic that has been prioritized by COVID-END’s horizon-scanning panel.
-For a list of prioritized topics that is updated monthly, see our resources for researchers.
+For a list of prioritized topics that were identified throughout the first 18 months of the pandemic, see our resources for researchers.

 Learn more about our approach to developing the inventory of best evidence syntheses.